 With a background in Computational Linguistics and Natural Language Processing, Susie Rao is now working as a Data Science researcher at the Swiss Economic Institute (KOF) and a PhD candidate at the DS3Lab.
 Her research interests are dynamic network analysis, information extraction, natural language processing and their applicability to various domains such as applied economics, sociology, and biomedical.
 She has been working on the following research projects: pattern matching and record linkage in large databases (finalized), information extraction and categorization in legal text such as international investment treaties and court cases (finalized), data analytics and machine learning with Chinese clinical and patient health data (ongoing), topology and endogeneity of firm-product-trade network and discipline connectedness in the Web of Science (ongoing).
 Susie Rao graduated from the Institute of Computational Linguistics of the University of Zurich.

 Johannes Rausch is a PhD student at DS3Lab with a background in Computer Vision and applied Machine Learning.
 His research interests include visual document parsing systems, information retrieval and approaches to leverage large datasets in weakly-supervised training settings.
 Before joining ETH, he obtained his MSc in Computational Science and Engineering from Technical University of Munich and an Honors Degree in Technology Management from the Center for Digital Technology and Management in Munich.
 During his studies, he completed medical image processing projects at Stanford University (RSL) and Harvard University (BIDMC) as a visiting researcher.
 He previously worked for Siemens as well as the robotics start-up tacterion.

 Cedric is a PhD student at DS3Lab.
 He holds a bachelor degree from the Bern University of Applied Sciences and received his MSc in Computer Science from ETH Zurich in 2018.
 Cedric's main research interest lies in all kind of human interactions in a machine learning ecosystem beyond labeling.
-This spans from defining engineering principles, such as continuous integration (CI), to comparison-based/preferential optimization.
-He believes that this technique helps putting humans into the loop in a more structured way, which further enables scientists of various domains to analyze their large-scale datasets more efficiently.
+This spans from defining engineering principles, such as continuous integration (CI), to comparison-based/preferential optimization algorithms for tuning hyper-parameters and providing efficient methods for model-selection.
 Additionally, Cedric is working on different optimization techniques and systems for distributed machine learning algorithms.

 Thomas is a postdoctoral fellow at the DS3Lab.
 He is interested in applying machine learning to biomedical research.